Unwin Company Principals

 Robert W. Johnson

-Mr. Johnson has held Senior Engineer positions with Du Pont and with Hercules Incorporated.
-He holds BS and MS degrees in
+Mr. Johnson has previously held senior engineer positions with Hercules, Du Pont, and Battelle.
+He holds BS and MS degrees in chemical engineering from Purdue University.

 Steven W. Rudy